 Six advice for women that recently have undergone a breast augmentation surgery

 Traveling can be perfectly safe if you follow your surgeon’s advice.
-Aftercare for breast implants is critical, especially if you plan to travel immediately after your full recovery.
+However, aftercare for breast implants is critical, especially if you plan to travel immediately after your full recovery.
 Here are some simple suggestions for flying after breast augmentation surgery:

 - Do not lift or even pull heavy bags during your travel.
-This is an excellent time to use taxis, shuttles, or valet service to handle your luggage.
+That is an excellent time to use taxis, shuttles, or valet service to handle your luggage.